ocordova/palenca-backend-proposal/README.md

 - Detect if the 3rd party APIs response schema changed
 - Isolate sandbox from production
 - Documentation of 3rd party api dependencies
-- Easier testing with unit test and integrations tests
+- Easier testing with unit test and integrations tests (no more json files)

 ## Architecture